-- Fieldwork was conducted from April June 2021 - Parents and adults in the community were invited to take part in an online survey where they were asked about serious youth violence - 203 people took part in the survey - Young people aged 16-25 took part in small group interviews in their youth clubs, participants were incentivised with vouchers. - 4th June at Churchill Gardens - 11th June at Amberley - 2nd July 2021 at Avenues Youth Club - The consultation was framed around serious youth violence, with participants asked questions specifically related to violence and safety - Young people who participated were already attending youth provision within the borough, this is a limiting factor when applying the findings to wider cohorts of young people - Aim to conduct rapid research from which to move quickly into testing solutions
+- Fieldwork was conducted from April to June 2021.
+The consultation was framed around serious youth violence, with participants asked questions specifically related to violence and safety. - Parents and adults in the community were invited to take part in an online survey where they were asked about serious youth violence - 203 people took part in the survey - Young people aged 16-25 took part in small group interviews in their youth clubs, where participants were incentivised with vouchers.
+The sessions were: - 4th June at Churchill Gardens Youth Club - 11th June at Amberley Youth Project - 2nd July 2021 at Avenues Youth Project - Young people who participated were already attending youth provision within the borough, which is a limiting factor when applying the findings to wider cohorts of young people - The aim was to conduct rapid research from which to move quickly into testing solutions